mortenson/drupal-docker-lite/README.md

 containers.
 - `./stop.sh` will stop any running containers without removing them.
 - `./mail.sh` will open the Mailhog user interface.
+- `./proxy.sh` will (re)start a reverse proxy which maps port 80 on the host to your drupal-docker-lite instances.
+This runs automatically with ./start.sh.
+- `./url.sh` will print the current URL.
+Useful for automation, as the domain is configurable and port 80 may not be exposed if the proxy is broken.

 # Drush support

 If you run Drush while in the drupal-docker-lite directory or any sub-directory, commands will be ran within Docker auto-magically.

+For Drush Launcher users, you have to run `./drush` to run Drush commands in the container.
+Sorry! 😩

 # Alternatives